“Hold on – let me help.”

 - Ask for help.
 As in-home caregivers, it is our responsibility to assist older adults with assorted needs, but we also realize the value of allowing seniors the opportunity to carry out helpful responsibilities too.
 It doesn’t have to be a massive task to maintain the sense of being needed.
 Take note of the senior’s cognitive and physical limitations, and ask for his/her help appropriately.
 For example, a person who is in a wheelchair can sit at the table and assist with baking and cooking related tasks, polish silverware, or sort hardware in a toolbox.

 - Verbally show your respect.
 While you may presume the senior understands how you feel, it’s a phenomenal feeling to be told how much we mean to one another.
 Take time to point out specific ways the older individual has assisted you in some manner and how much you value that help.
 This may include learning to drive a car, parenting techniques, or the ability to draw or paint or carve wood.
 Be honest in your compliments, and say them often, sincerely, and from your heart.

 Trained in-home caregivers, such as the professionals at Effraim Home Care, are adept in sustaining the sensitive balance between providing care for older individuals and boosting their sense of purpose and meaning through enriching activities for seniors.
-Contact us at (215) 826-7422 to learn more about options for home care agencies in Allentown, PA, and nearby areas, and schedule a free in-home evaluation for your senior loved one.
-Connect with us today and see our full service area.
+Contact us at (215) 826-7422 to learn more about our Horsham dementia care and home care services and the surrounding areas we serve.